Milada Emmerová

-Milada Emmerová (born 4 November 1944) is a Czech doctor, politician and former Minister of Health for the Czech Republic.
-As of April 2023, she is a member of the Czech Social Democratic Party (ČSSD).
-Currently she is senator of Senate of the Parliament of the Czech Republic.
+Milada Emmerová (born 4 November 1944) is a Czech doctor, politician, former Minister of Health for the Czech Republic from 2004 to 2005, and the second Governor of the Plzeň Region from 2008 until 2010.
+As of April 2023, she is a member of the Czech Social Democratic Party (ČSSD) and a senator of Senate of the Parliament of the Czech Republic since 2012.

 Personal life

 Born in Plzeň, Emmerová was married (1966–1982) to Jiří Emmer, and had two children Jiří Emmer (born 1967), who became a doctor, and Helena Emmerová (born 1979).
 She later divorced Jiří Emmer.

 Medical career

 Emmerová completed her medical degree at Charles University in 1967.
 She practiced internal medicine in Plzeň rising to the rank of supervising physician in 1978.
 In the 1990s she became a consultant and lectured throughout the country.
 Since 2000 she has been a member of the New York Academy of Sciences.
 As of 2006 she remained on the faculty of the teaching hospital in Plzeň.
 In June 2006 she was appointed to the board of the Czech Universal Health Insurance Company (VZP).